Church architecture: Modernism

 The idea that worship was a corporate activity and that the congregation should be in no way excluded from sight or participation derives from the Liturgical Movement.
 Simple one-room plans are almost of the essence of modernity in architecture.
 In France and Germany between the first and second World Wars, some of the major developments took place.
-The church at Le Raincy near Paris by Auguste Perret is cited as the starting point of process, not only for its plan but also for the materials used, reinforced concrete.
-More central to the development of the process was Schloss Rothenfels-am-Main in Germany which was remodelled in 1928.
-Rudolf Schwartz, its architect, was hugely influential on later church building, not only on the continent of Europe but also in the United States of America.
+The Église Notre-Dame du Raincy near Paris by Auguste Perret is cited as the starting point of process, not only for its plan but also for the materials used, reinforced concrete.

+Under Romano Guardini's leadership, the chapel at Rothenfels Castle became the heart of the liturgical movement, which anticipated key ideas of the Second Vatican Council.
+Inspired by the Dessau Bauhaus and his studying under the master builder Hans Poelzig in Berlin, the architect Rudolf Schwartz designed the interiors as well as many of the furnishings of the castle chapel.
+Schwarz became hugely influential on later church building, not only in Europe but also in the United States of America.
 Schloss Rothenfels was a large rectangular space, with solid white walls, deep windows and a stone pavement.
 It had no decoration.
 The only furniture consisted of a hundred little black cuboid moveable stools.
 For worship, an altar was set up and the faithful surrounded it on three sides.

 Corpus Christi in Aachen was Schwartz's first parish church and adheres to the same principles, very much reminiscent of the Bauhaus movement of art.
 Externally it is a plan cube; the interior has white walls and colourless windows, a langbau i.e. a narrow rectangle at the end of which is the altar.
 It was to be, said Schwartz not 'christocentric' but 'theocentric'.
 In front of the altar were simple benches.
 Behind the altar was a great white void of a back wall, signifying the region of the invisible Father.
 The influence of this simplicity spread to Switzerland with such architects as Fritz Metzger and Dominikus Böhm.